Sculpture of a woman and child at the National Museum of Contemporary Art.

 Get your booking confirmed instantly

-Surround yourself with over 5,000 paintings, sculptures, and photographs by notable artists like Abel Manta, Adriano Sousa Lopes, and Paula Rego.
+Featuring an impressive collection with over 5,000 paintings, sculptures, and photographs by renowned artists such as Abel Manta, Adriano Sousa Lopes, and Paula Rego, the museum offers a rich artistic experience.

-Entry to the National Museum of Contemporary Art
+Admission to The National Museum of Contemporary Art Tickets

 Attractions & public transport – check [here](https://cdn-imgix.headout.com/miscellaneous/image/85363f5060baf2b4dc2191d3be306d15-Screenshot%202022-08-01%20at%208.14.25%20PM.png) for the list of attractions and public transport